markcampanelli/pvfit/README.md

 ## Developer Notes

-### Download and Install Package with Developer and Testing Dependencies
+### Download, Install, and Verify Package with Developer and Testing Dependencies (editable mode)

 Clone this repo using your preferred git method, and go to the repo's root directory.